 Featuring real estate articles and information to help real estate buyers and sellers.
 The Nest features writings from Georges Benoliel and other real estate professionals.
 Georges is the Co-Founder of NestApple and has been working as an active real estate investor for over a decade.

 What is a buyer’s broker in NYC?
 What is a procuring cause?
 How to find a buyer’s broker in NYC?
 Which agent is entitled to the buyer’s broker commission in NYC?
 Should a buyer sign a buyer’s broker agreement in NYC?
 We will go through all the most frequent questions clients ask about broker representation.
 We will share the official rules on REBNY on buyer representation in NYC.
-Those apply to all REBNY member firms including buyer broker commission rebates.
+Those apply to all REBNY member firms, including buyer broker commission rebates.

 “Assuming a seller chooses to use the services of a real estate broker.
 The seller must do so with the understanding that the broker cannot refuse to cooperate with real estate brokers who represent buyers.”

 No. Merely showing a buyer a property does not necessarily entitle a REBNY member to a commission.
-A broker is entitled to a share of the commission if they became the “procuring cause.”
+A broker is entitled to a share of the commission if they become the “procuring cause.”
 As defined by the National Association of Realtors (NAR) as “the uninterrupted series of causal events that leads to a successful transaction.“

 “Procuring cause” does not get defined precisely anywhere.
-However, case law suggests that a real estate buyer’s broker NYC must show a “direct and proximate link between the bare introduction of the buyer and seller and the transaction.”
+However, case law suggests that a real estate buyer’s broker in NYC must show a “direct and proximate link between the bare introduction of the buyer and seller and the transaction.”

 In other words, a REBNY member must bring together a meeting of the minds between buyer and seller.
 He must show that he generated a chain of circumstances that led to the sale.
 The ultimate determination of whether or not the REBNY member procured the buyer remains a fact-sensitive inquiry.
 This judgment turns on the specific facts and circumstances of each case.

 Once you sign a buyer’s agent agreement, you become legally obligated to work with that agent.
 Therefore, the buyer’s decision to change brokers does not necessarily dictate which broker remains the buyer’s procuring cause.
 An exclusive buyer’s broker agreement in NYC remains rare.

 For example, let’s assume that buyer’s broker NYC A represented the buyer for the entire transaction.
-On the night before closing, the buyer instructs Broker A not to come to the closing.
-Because the buyer brings Broker Z. The buyer has the right to change to Broker Z.
+The buyer instructs Broker A not to come to the closing the night before closing.
+Because the buyer brings Broker Z., The buyer has the right to change to Broker Z.

-After a showing, many clients contacted Nestapple after another buyer’s broker NYC placed an offer.
+After a showing, many clients contacted Nestapple after another buyer’s broker, NYC, placed an offer.
 Those actions alone do not constitute a procuring cause.
-If you have more questions, you can read our FAQ on broker representation.
+You can read our FAQ on broker representation if you have more questions.
 How to find a buyer’s broker in NYC?
 It’s easy – call NestApple to get a buyer broker commission rebate!